brophdawg11/vue-dummy-published-component/README.md

 ### What's Different About this Boilerplate?

-This adds a few new features that you mind useful when creating a robust open-source Vue component (all of which you are welcome to change once your fork for your own purposes):
+This adds a few new features that you mind useful when creating a robust open-source Vue component (all of which you are welcome to change once you fork for your own purposes):

 * Code linting via [`eslint`](https://eslint.org/)
   * Leverages the [AirBnb ESLint Config](https://github.com/airbnb/javascript) via the [`eslint-config-airbnb-base`](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base) plugin